-Alpha-synuclein immunoreactive pathology
+α-Synuclein immunoreactive pathology

 All familial PD cases had distribution of Lewy related pathology consistent with diffuse Lewy body disease (DLBD), while the sporadic PD group had 4 transitional type Lewy body disease (TLBD) and 1 had brainstem type Lewy body disease (BLBD) [17] (Table 1).
 To adjust for the possible effect this might have had on observed differences between familial PD and sporadic PD, we compared separately the data from forebrain (cortex plus hippocampus) and hindbrain (subcortical areas plus brainstem).
-There was no difference in the score of perikaryal neuronal inclusions between familial and sporadic PD for forebrain and hindbrain regions, even though there was a different mix of Lewy body disease subtypes in familial and sporadic PD (Figure 1).
-All sporadic and familial PD cases had a wide range of oligodendroglial inclusions as in previous reports [18-20] (Figure 2A, 2B).
-Some of the oligodendroglial inclusions were similar to glial cytoplasmic inclusions (GCI) that are found in multiple system atrophy (MSA) [21].
+There was no difference in the score of perikaryal neuronal inclusions between familial and sporadic PD for forebrain and hindbrain regions, even though there was a different mix of Lewy body disease subtypes in familial and sporadic PD (Figure 1A, B).
+All sporadic and familial PD cases had a wide range of oligodendroglial inclusions were similar to glial cytoplasmic inclusions (GCI) that are found in multiple systematic atrophy (MSA) [21].